 But these consumers are looking for a different shopping experience post-COVID-19, with 69% of UK shoppers wanting a safer, easier, more efficient in-store experience thanks to digital signage, contactless payments, self-serve checkouts, and click and collect.

-54% of US customers said they’d be more likely to shop in their local speciality store than in the larger chain superstores.
+54% of US customers said they’d be more likely to shop in their local specialty store than in the larger chain superstores.

 Why are Americans turning to local retail?
 For most, it’s about supporting the local economy and community, followed by a preference for the shopping experience provided by smaller, local stores.